 - Cook Meals in Large Batches, Then Freeze for Later

-"I always double or triple a recipe so I don't have to cook again during the week," says Dobbins.
+"Buy in bulk and freeze appropriate portions for later," says Crandall.
+"Use correct serving sizes – this can help your waist line and your budget."
 Batch cook and freeze meals over the weekend when you have more time.
 On weekdays, all you have to do is take a meal out of the freezer and simply reheat.
 You also can use leftovers from a roast or chicken to make a stir-fry, tacos or soup other days of the week.
 The more meals you make at home instead of going out, the more money you save.

 - Take Advantage of Loyalty Cards, Private Labels, Coupons and Specials

-If you haven't signed up yet for your grocery store's loyalty card, do it now.
-Often, sale prices are only valid with the loyalty card and you could miss out on big savings.
-Consider purchasing the private label (the kind with the store's name) version of packaged foods — they are usually a better buy than commercially branded items.
+If you haven't signed up for your grocery store's loyalty card, do it now.
+Sometimes sale prices only are valid with the loyalty card and you could miss out on big savings.
+Consider purchasing the private label (the kind with the store's name) version of packaged foods — they are usually a better value than commercially branded items.
 Scan your newspaper and weekly store circulars for sales and coupons for items you regularly purchase.
-Also, try company websites for coupons.
+Also, try company websites and apps for coupons.
 Check for in-store deals like "manager's specials" of day-old baked goods or foods close to their expiration date.